pUrGe12/TerminAI/README.md

 > [!NOTE]
 > There were issues with Version 1, which is why we had to switch to v3. (let's not talk about version 2)

+So, this is the basically it.
+Lot's of revisions were made.
+Will have to update all readmes.

+- [ ] Update all readmes with new work.

 ---

 > [!IMPORTANT]